dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

   paid to do what, by who, and why are they getting paid?
 Why would paying those people have resulted in a different outcome?

 And finally, consider that _this was a success story_.
-The open source community caught the backdoor before it percolated beyond nightly release channels.
+The open-source community caught the backdoor before it percolated beyond nightly release channels.
+And while it's likely that this is not the only backdoor in open-source software, there's [no evidence][hermoine] to suggest backdoors are endemic.

 Now, if only Microsoft could channel their [appreciation for speed][microsoft-backdoor-speed] towards [Microsoft Teams...][microsoft-teams-speed]